MichaelSpila97/S3K_Genetic_Algorithm/README.md

 ## Future Plans
 The following is a list of improvements I plan to implement in the future:

-1. Project is compatible with machines that runs Mac and Linux Os
+1. Project is compatible with machines that runs Mac and Linux OS
 2. Better Looking GUI
 3. Improve the Genetic Algorithm by:
     * Implementing a smart action generator that will choose action based off of data